 This page is being developed.

-Eating a healthy and balanced diet in pregnancy will help you get most of the vitamins and minerals you need but those who are planning on becoming pregnant should take a folic acid supplement.
+Eating a varied and balanced diet will help you to achieve most of the nutrition needed to support a healthy pregnancy.
+However, those who are pregnant are also advised to take a folic acid and vitamin D supplement with their diet.

+A daily 400 microgram folic acid supplement is advised until the end of the 12th week of pregnancy to help reduce the risk of development problems in the early stages of pregnancy, such as spina bifida (neural tube defects).
 Taking a supplement, plus eating a diet rich in natural folate and fortified foods such as breakfast cereals is recommended.
-Good sources of folate are green leafy vegetables, beans and legumes, oranges and wholegrain foods.
+Good sources of folate include green leafy vegetables, beans and legumes, oranges and wholegrain foods.

-Some people are advised by their midwife or doctor to take a higher daily dose of folic acid (5 milligrams) to support a healthy pregnancy; for example if they have diabetes, coeliac disease, a raised BMI (Body Mass Index), or take anti- epilepsy medicine.
+Some people are advised by their midwife or GP to take a higher daily dose of folic acid (5 milligrams); for example if they have diabetes, coeliac disease, a raised Body Mass Index (BMI), or take anti- epilepsy medicine.

 Those who are, or could become pregnant should avoid any supplements containing vitamin A (retinol).

-The Healthy Start Scheme offers eligible families who are pregnant or have a child under 4 years old, free vitamins and help to buy healthy food and milk.
+The Healthy Start Scheme offers eligible families who are pregnant or have a child under 4 years old, free vitamins and support to buy healthy food and milk.